-The minimum membership of the REC is nine (9).
+The minimum membership of the REC is nine (11).
 Members appointed by the Vice-Chancellor are represented by both genders, comprising:

-- (a) a Chairperson; - (b) two Deputy Chairpersons; - (c) at least two academic/professional members who are UiTM staff with knowledge of, and current experience in, the areas of research that are regularly considered by the REC, involved in professional care or treatment of people (e.g. health, medical, social, psychological, epidemiological, as appropriate); - (d) at least two members who are layperson, not employed by UiTM, not currently involved in medical or scientific work, and preferably from the community in which UiTM is located; - (e) at least one member who has statistical knowledge; - (f) at least one member who is from a religious institution or a person who performs a similar role in a community; - (g) at least one member who has a legal background.
+- (a) a Chairperson; - (b) two Deputy Chairpersons; - (c) at least two academic/professional members who are UiTM staff with knowledge of, and current experience in, the areas of research that are regularly considered by the REC, involved in professional care or treatment of people (e.g. health, medical, social, psychological, epidemiological, as appropriate); - (d) at least two members who are layperson, not employed by UiTM, not currently involved in medical or scientific work, and preferably from the community in which UiTM is located; - (e) at least one member who is independent of the institutional/trial site; - (f) at least one member who has statistical knowledge; - (g) at least one member who is from a religious institution or a person who performs a similar role in a community; - (h) at least one member who has a legal background.